East Coulee School Museum Remediation Project

 - Addresses the heating system.
 The coal-fired boiler died in 2012 and will be replaced with a gas fired steam system.
 Enough funds have been secured to start this task.
 The new boiler was installed in 2015.

 - Address some foundation issues in the northwest corner of the building and all along the west wall.
+An engineering study has been done over 2019 and a plan for repairs is being drawn up.
 Next project!

 Donations are received through the Dinosaur Valley Heritage Society.
 All proceeds go directly towards the East Coulee School Museum.